 Create a list of words or concepts related to your topic and use them to search the catalog.
 Search results will include books, media, articles and more.
-To find just books, use the Search Tools to limit Format to Books.
+To find just books, use the Refine This Search filters to limit Format to Books.
 The Description in a book's record includes contents and subject headings.
 Click on a Subjects link to find other books on the topic.
 You can also Browse the Shelf for related titles.

 Always cite your sources!
 Providing a citation credits sources you use, helps other readers locate a source, and is an important element of academic honesty.

 For this course, choose either MLA or Turabian style and then consistently use that format for your citations.